*Special thanks to Beth Curtis of Life for Pot for her help in putting this list together.

 Serving a Life Sentence for Marijuana

-Nearly 70 people are serving a life sentence for marijuana charges that include no violence; according to the American Civil Liberties Union although there may be more as the data does not specifically break out marijuana only offenders.
+President Biden’s recent mass pardon for federal marijuana convictions will do little to help those convicted at the state level.
+Some sources estimate there are roughly 30,000 behind bars for state marijuana possession charges.
+In those numbers there are still at least 70 people serving a life sentence for marijuana charges that include no violence; according to the American Civil Liberties Union although there may be far more as the data does not specifically break out marijuana only offenders.
 Justice has certainly not been served for any of these men and women.
 Older inmates are serving sentences of life without parole and wonder if they will die behind bars, which is why these laws need to change.

 These cases can be extremely stressful and life-altering for those who have experienced it, leaving a lasting emotional and physical impact that they could never recover from if help doesn’t arrive.
 If your loved one has received similar charges and could be facing incarceration for life, it is a good idea to retain legal counsel who can work tirelessly on your behalf and help you receive real results you can count on.
-Call us today to find out how we can assist you at (303) 447-1400.
+Contact our Boulder criminal defense attorneys today to find out how we can assist you at (303) 447-1400.